 One of the most highly published and devastating crashes happened in 2003.
 An 86 year-old male driver accidentlly stepped on the gas pedal instead of the brake.
 He then panicked and plowed through an opened-air market in Santa Monica, CA. Ten pedestrians were killed and sixty-three were injured.

 What we have seen in our personal injury law firm is in line with these research findings.
-If you or a member of your family has been affected by a gas pedal accident we offer free resources on a number of subjects that you may find helpful.
+If you or a member of your family has been affected by a gas pedal accident please feel free to contact us online or call us directly at 888.815.6398.
+We also offer free resources on a number of subjects that you may find helpful.
 Visit www.floridaaccidentbooks.com.